abnste/tailchat/README.en.md

 # Tailchat(User name login to register version)

-If the server has been deployed, it is recommended to clear the MongoDB database and reset it directly If the first deployment is implemented, you can replace the image source as this branch according to the official deployment process.
+If the server has been deployed, it is recommended to clear the MongoDB database and reset it directly.

+If the first deployment is implemented, you can replace the image source as this branch according to the official deployment process.

 [![Docker Publish](https://github.com/msgbyte/tailchat/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/msgbyte/tailchat/actions/workflows/docker-publish.yml)